Exerqtor/Voron/Firmware/rrf-macros/tap_temp_control/README.md

 # CHANGELOG
-- 17.12.2022; v1.1 Made a fix for the echo spamming in the initial release.
+- 17.12.2022; v1.1 Made a fix for the echo spaming in the initial release.
 - 17.12.2022: Initial release.

 ## RRF 3.4.x TAP Temp control